One reader asks:

 - I focus on improving those factors, based ONLY on responsible credit card use (I pay the balance in full, and I’ve spent $0.00 in credit card interest over my lifetime).

-Keep reading for detail about how you can create an 800+ credit score …
+Keep reading for details about how you can create an 800+ credit score …

 Why a Car Loan to Improve Your Credit Score is a Waste of Money